HITL: Human-in-the-Loop Implementation Guide 2026

 Human-on-the-Loop is a supervisory oversight model where AI operates autonomously, but humans monitor progress via dashboards, alerts, or sampling audits and can intervene when anomalies arise.
 Humans don't approve every output — they oversee the system and step in for exceptions.

 HOTL systems can continuously learn and adapt without human input on every decision, making them more autonomous than HITL.
-However, this autonomy only works if "monitor and intervene" is operationally real — passive logging without action paths is not oversight.
+However, for enterprise deployments, this autonomy only works if "monitor and intervene" is operationally real — passive logging without action paths is not oversight.

 How HOTL Works in Practice